SamerElhamdo/x-twitter-mcp-server/README.md

 - **Description**: Get tweets from your home timeline (For You).
 - **Claude Desktop Example**:
   ```
-  Show my Twitter For You timeline, limit to 20 tweets.
+  Show my Twitter For You timeline, limit to 20 tweets, using my Twitter API credentials: API Key: "your_key", API Secret: "your_secret", Access Token: "your_token", Access Token Secret: "your_token_secret", Bearer Token: "your_bearer".
   ```
   Claude will return up to 20 tweets from your For You timeline.